KenobySky/tsm-ga-solver/README.md

 The executable jar can be found in `desktop/build/libs/`.
 You can rebuild it any time without running the application using `gradlew.bat :desktop:build`.

-If you do want to install Mercurial you can also [download](https://bitbucket.org/andrelopes1705/tsm-ga-solver/downloads) the repository normally.
+If you do not want to install Mercurial you can also [download](https://bitbucket.org/andrelopes1705/tsm-ga-solver/downloads) the repository normally.

 ### Contribution guidelines ###